Face (sociological concept): By culture

+East Asia

 Chinese

 In China, in particular, the concepts of mianzi, lian and yan play an extremely important role in the fabric of society.

 In Chinese culture, "face" refers to two distinct concepts, although linked in Chinese social relations.
 One is mianzi (面子), and the other is lian (臉), which are used regularly in everyday language although not so much in formal writing.

 Two influential Chinese authors explained face.
 The Chinese writer Lu Xun referred to the American missionary Arthur Henderson Smith's interpretation.

 Lin Yutang considered the psychology of "face":

+The concept of face has a significant role in Chinese diplomacy.